vuejs/v2.vuejs.org/src/v2/guide/render-function.md

 })
 ```

-> Note: in versions <=2.3.0, the `props` option is required if you wish to accept props in a functional component.
+> Note: in versions before 2.3.0, the `props` option is required if you wish to accept props in a functional component.
 In 2.3.0+ you can omit the `props` option and all attributes found on the component node will be implicitly extracted as props.

 Everything the component needs is passed through `context`, which is an object containing: